 My name is Joanna Smart and I am extremely excited to be the 2019 Australasian Rolex Scholar of the Our World Underwater Scholarship Society.
 I am from Hobart, Tasmania, Australia and have a background in Marine and Antarctic Science, Scientific Diving, Environmental Consulting, and Seaweed Physiology.

-In both my experiences this month, I have learned that imaging is an important and useful tool in underwater science.
+In both of my experiences this month, I have learned that imaging is an important and useful tool in underwater science.
 Documenting wildlife and megafauna has been a useful tool for both science and communication.
 In Fiji, photographs and videos are used to identify individual bull sharks on the reef and aid in research conservation efforts.
-The number of times an individual is feeding in the area can be confirmed with photo identification which aids in research on diet and reliance on humans.
+The number of times an individual is feeding in the area can be confirmed with photo identification, which aids in research on diet and reliance on humans.

-Overall I am extremely grateful to have been given this Underwater Photography Equipment from Reef Photo and Video and I look forward to documenting more in the future!
+Overall, I am extremely grateful to have been given this underwater photography equipment from Reef Photo and Video and I look forward to documenting more in the future!